SparkliTwizzl/plurality-utilities/README.md

 ### 4.1 - Input files

-Input files are made up of 3 regions: Metadata, entries, and templates.
+Input files are made up of data regions.
+Some are required and some are optional.

 ---